-Pneumatic actuators are highly efficient, safe and reliable sources of motion control that utilize pressurized air or gas to convert energy into linear or rotary motion.
+Pneumatic actuators are highly reliable, efficient and safe sources of motion control that use pressurized air or gas to convert energy into rotary or linear motion.
 They’re especially appropriate for the repeated opening and closing of valves and other industrial applications where the use of electricity may cause a fire or ignition hazard.
-Actuators are commonly used to control the valves that direct the movement of fluids in the Chemical and Process industries.
+Actuators are commonly used to control the valves that direct the movement of fluids in the chemical and process industries.

 Since the conversion of compressed gas into energy can be highly controlled and is reliable and repeatable, pneumatic actuators are one of the most popular mechanical devices used in a wide array of modern industries.

 There are two primary varieties of pneumatic linear actuators — single-acting and double-acting.
 They both work to push forward a piston, but the main differences are the return method and number of ports.

 Single-acting cylinders have one port that allows air to flow into the cylinder.
 The pressure increases and pushes the piston forward or backward, depending on whether it is a push or pull type.
 A large spring returns the piston to its original position, preparing it for another burst of pressure.
 The spring is either positioned inside the cylinder or on the outside.

 Double-acting cylinders operate without a spring and instead have two ports, one on either end of the piston.
 The first application of pressure pushes the piston forward, a step in the process that the two models share.
 Then, the second burst of pressure on the other side of the cylinder pushes the piston back into place.
 The device applies pressure back and forth to create a smooth linear motion.